 If you are injured or your vehicle or other property is damaged you have the right to make a claim for compensation.
 However, it should be noted there is no automatic right to compensation.
+Just because an unfortunate incident has occurred it does not necessarily mean RBWM can be held responsible.
 We are only able to pay where evidence of negligence or a breach of statutory duty exists.

 To make a claim, please complete the online form below: